isinaltinkaya/gptchatteR/README.md

 chatter.plot("plot histogram of rt using ggplot with df")
 ```

-Acknowledgements
+## Acknowledgements

 This package uses OpenAI's ChatGPT model, which is an implementation of the GPT-3 architecture.
 Thank you to OpenAI for making this technology available to the public.
-ChatGPT also helped me write this file.
+Special thanks to ChatGPT for helping me write this file.